-Project proposals to establish pairs of jointly awarded/dual PhD research projects between The University of Manchester and University of Melbourne are now being called for
+Project proposals to establish pairs of jointly awarded/dual PhD research projects between our University and University of Melbourne are now being called

-The jointly awarded/ dual PhD candidates, subsequently recruited to the successful projects, will form the second cohort of the Melbourne-Manchester international research training group as part of our Global Doctoral Research Network (GOLDEN).
+The jointly awarded/ dual PhD candidates, subsequently recruited to the successful projects, will form the third cohort of the Melbourne-Manchester international research training group as part of our Global Doctoral Research Network (GOLDEN).

-At the end of the successful completion of the programme, each candidate will be eligible to receive a PhD, recognized by two testamurs, one from Melbourne and one from Manchester, stating the joint nature of the award and name of the partner institution.
+At the end of the successful completion of the program, each candidate will be eligible to receive a PhD, recognised by two award certificates, one from Melbourne and one from Manchester, stating the joint nature of the award and name of the partner institution.

-Each institution has identified funding for up to six PhD studentships under this scheme to start in September 2021 in Manchester and January-April 2022 in Melbourne.
+Each institution has identified funding for up to six PhD studentships under this scheme to start in September 2022 in Manchester and before March 2023 in Melbourne.

 - Guidelines for project proposals and details on how to apply can be found on our Dual Awards webpage